 Importance of Jyotirlinga Darshan In Hindu Religion

-A Jyotirlinga refers to as a divine representation of Lord Shiva.
+A Jyotirlinga refers to a divine representation of Lord Shiva.
 In a literal sense, it denotes the Radiant Sign of The Almighty Shiva.
-These temples are the representation of the fact that Shiva appeared as an angry column of light when he as per Shiva Mahapurana, argued for supremacy with Brahma and Vishnu to settle the debate.
+These temples represent the fact that Shiva appeared as an angry column of light when he, as per Shiva Mahapurana, argued for supremacy with Brahma and Vishnu to settle the debate.
 The column of light is said to cool down into the Holy Mountain Annamalai.

 Know More About Hindu traditions and Hindu Astrology